DKenefake/MixingCut/README.md

 - `<max_iter>` is the maximum number of iterations.
 Default is ``1000``.
 - `<step_rule>` is the update rule for the mixing cut algorithm.
 Default is ``coord_no_step``.
 Options are ``grad``, ``grad_adv``, ``coord`` and ``coord_no_step``.
-- `<index_correction>` is a for reading the input graph file, if the vertices are 0-indexed or 1-indexed.
+- `<index_correction>` is for reading the input graph file, if the vertices are 0-indexed or 1-indexed.
 Default is ``1``.
 - `<dual_bound>` is the flag for computing the dual bound for the SDP relaxation.
 Default is ``0``.
 A value of ``1`` will compute the dual bound (this is an expensive(non computable) operation for large(huge) instances).